-It is only 54 miles (87 km) northwest of San Jose, but with a slightly warmer climate–and far less crowds –it’s an agreeable getaway from the hustle-and-bustle of the capital city.
+Known as Villahermosa in Colonial times, and briefly Costa Rica's capital in the 1930s, it is only 54 miles (87 km) northwest of San Jose, but with a slightly warmer climate–and far fewer people–it’s an agreeable get away from the hustle-and-bustle of the capital city.

-Small enough to walk around on foot, there are a few places to stop and rest out of the sun.
-Alajuela’s Central Park provides a shady place to sit and unwind – underneath a square full of mango trees – and two blocks further south from Central Park is the beautiful tree-lined Juan Santamaria Park.
+Small enough to get around on foot, visitors can head to Alajuela’s Central Park which provides a shady place to sit and unwind underneath a square filled with mango trees.
+Two blocks further south from Central Park is the beautiful tree-lined Juan Santamaria Park.

-Although you can probably walk the entire downtown in one afternoon, there are frequent, cheap buses that cross the town, or you can take one of the red taxis if you’re feeling a little tired, or want to head out further.
+Although you can probably walk the entire downtown in one afternoon, frequent buses are useful for inexpensively getting across the town, or you can take one of the red taxis to explore a little further afield.

-Most people who visit Alajuela use it as a base to visit other nearby attractions, such as Sarchi, or before heading to the coast, and its central position and proximity to the airport is ideal for visitors and dental tourists who appreciate a less hectic pace of life than perhaps San Jose offers.
+Most people who visit Alajuela use it as a base to visit other nearby attractions, such as Sarchi or as a stop-off before heading to the coast.
+Its central position and close proximity to the airport make it ideal for visitors and dental tourists who appreciate a less hectic pace of life than somewhere like San Jose offers.